jackdoe/detective/README.md

 ![](./screenshot.png)

+Screenshot some of the examples.

 ![](./static/plane.jpg)

-(this is a plane I built while making the SUPERMEGALEGOLANG language)
+this is a plane I built while making the SUPERMEGALEGOLANG language

 ## how to run it